Danava (Hinduism): Genealogy

 At other times, the genealogical roots of the demons are not emphasised.
 Demons are sometimes depicted as ancestral, deceased beings who had been mistreated in their human lifetime by relatives who had not performed the proper and correct funeral rites for these beings in their human form.

 Physical appearance

 The daityas and the danavas share the same physical features and characteristics as their counterparts, the devas.
-In Hindu religion, the power of Maya or the power of illusion is possessed by both good and evil supernatural beings.
+In Hindu religion, the power of Maya or the power of magic(sometimes attributed to illusion) is possessed by both good and evil supernatural beings.
 The power of illusion allows beings to change their physical form.
 Despite their extensive role in certain texts, there are not many examples of the physical characteristics of the danavas in their own right or even in conjunction with devas in literature and art.